openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/README.md

 [gatekeeper-disallow-host-namespaces](./authorization/gatekeeper-disallow-host-namespaces/gatekeeper-disallow-host-namespaces.yaml) | Ensures that `HostIPC` and `HostPID` are not set in the pod's definition | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed
 [gatekeeper-disallow-host-network](./authorization/gatekeeper-disallow-host-namespaces/gatekeeper-disallow-host-network.yaml) | Ensures that `HostNetwork` and `HostPort` are not set in the pod's definition | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed
 [gatekeeper-disallow-cluster-admin](./authorization/gatekeeper-disallow-cluster-admin/gatekeeper-disallow-cluster-admin.yaml) | Raise an alert once the cluster-admin ClusterRole is being granted to unapproved entity in the environment | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed
+[serviceaccount-automounttoken-prevention](./authorization/gatekeeper-prevent-serviceaccount-automounttoken/gatekeeper-prevent-serviceaccount-automounttoken.yaml) | Ensures that serviceaccount's token is not mountable by default | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed

 ### ETCD Security
 Policy  | Description | Prerequisites